denten-books/plain-text/main.md

 familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.

-, with the hopes of locating a sense of human agency, however circumscribed by the affordances of the system.

 The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the typewriter and the calculator.
 In his seminal 1937 paper "On Computable Numbers," Alan